Chapter 8. Validation and Diagnostics

 Practice: Check LEMDO Diagnostics

-Navigate to LEMDO diagnostics from the LEMDO-dev site by clicking on the Resources tab in the top navigation bar and selecting Diagnostics.
-This will bring you the the LEMDO Diagnostics page.
+To navigate to LEMDO diagnostics from the LEMDO-dev site, click on the Resources tab in the top navigation bar and select Diagnostics.
+Your browser will open the LEMDO Diagnostics Web page.

-Diagnostics are under the automatically-open Consistency Checks tab of the LEMDO Diagnostics Web page.
+Diagnostics are under the Consistency Checks tab of the LEMDO Diagnostics page; by default, the page opens with this tab expanded.
 Each diagnostic has its own collapsable tab.
-Those that do not currently find any errors across the LEMDO repository are coloured green and have the number zero in brackets beside the diagnostic name.
-Those that do find errors are coloured red and have the number of errors found by diagnostics in brackets beside the diagnostic name.
+Each diagnostic check that does not currently find any errors across the LEMDO repository is coloured green and has the number zero in brackets beside the diagnostic name.
+Each diagnostic check that does find errors is coloured red and has the number of errors found by the diagnostic check in brackets beside the diagnostic name.

-For instructions for fixing diagnostic errors, see the relevant section below on the type of error that you wish to fix.
+For instructions for fixing errors flagged by the diagnostic checks, see the relevant section below on the type of error that you wish to fix.

-In addition to the consistency checks, there is a statistics section of the diagnostics Web page.
+In addition to the consistency checks, there is a statistics tab on the diagnostics Web page.
+This tab is closed by default, but you can click on the right-facing arrow to expand the statistics tab.
 The statistics include counts of files in the LEMDO repository, of total xml:ids across the repo, and of the number of facsimile files that we have stored on our facsimile server.
+If other statistics would be useful to you, please let us know.
+We will add them if we can.

 Files Containing Bad Facsimile Links Diagnostic

 LEMDO stores facsimile images on an HCMC server.
+They are too big and too numerous to include in LEMDO’s Subversion repository.
 We create XML files in the facs folder the the LEMDO repo in order to encode the metadata for the images and to give each image an xml:id.
 LEMDO editors and encoders can then point to facsimile images from their semi-diplomatic transcription files.
-Because this linking process is relatively complex, there are sometimes errors in linking from the LEMDO repo to the server containing the facsimile images.
+Because this linking process is relatively complex, there are sometimes errors in linking from files in the LEMDO SVN repo to the server containing the facsimile images.
 This diagnostic catches these errors by finding links to images that do not exist.

 If you are working on facsimile files in the facs folder, you should regularly check this diagnostic to ensure you do not introduce any errors.

-If there is an error in this diagnostic (i.e., a non-existant facsimile file has been linked to), you must correct the values for the @url attributes on the <graphic> elements of your facsimile file.
+If there is an error in this diagnostic (i.e., a file has tried to link to a non-existant facsimile file), you must correct the values for the @url attributes on the <graphic> elements of your facsimile file.
 Follow the instructions in Encode Images in Facsimile Files.

 If you cannot find the error, check the value of the @url attribute against the URI of the facsimile images on the facsimile server.
 To navigate to the facsimile server, click the Resources tab on the top navigation bar of the LEMDO-dev website and select Facsimiles.
 Click on the link for the copy that you are working with to be brought to a list of the relevant URIs.